videolab-nyu/videolab-nyu.github.io/_pages/about.md

 </div>

-At the Video Lab, we integrate cutting-edge techniques in video processing, computer vision, medical image analysis, and neural data analysis to tackle complex challenges across various domains.
-Through these multidisciplinary projects, our team strives to explore novel methodologies and develop tools that transform research practices and enhance outcomes in diverse fields, including image/video compression, cognitive neuroscience, and beyond.
+At the Video Lab, we bring together advanced techniques in video processing, computer vision, medical image analysis, and neural data analysis to solve complex problems across a wide range of fields.
+Our multidisciplinary projects aim to discover new methods and develop innovative tools that push the boundaries of research, improving outcomes in areas like image and video compression, cognitive neuroscience, and more.
 We are a part of <a href="https://wireless.engineering.nyu.edu" style="color: #6D1F8A;">NYU Wireless</a>.

 <div style="margin-top: 40px;">